 NEMS and the Business of Selling Beatles Merchandise in the U.S. 1964-1966

-Here is the most up-to-date eBook edition (in .pdf format) of our popular book, with additions and updates to the original hardcover release.
+Here is the most recent up-to-date SECOND EDITION (released August 2020) of the book edition (in .pdf format) of our popular book, with additions and updates to the original hardcover release.

 If you have returned here after purchase, thank you for your payment.
 Your transaction has been completed, and a receipt for your purchase has been emailed to you.
 Log into your PayPal account to view transaction details.

 How to transfer your PDF eBook to your desktop and/or tablet device (please note that we cannot offer technical support on using your tablet or transferring your files, but here are some general instructions to get you started after you receive the link to your digital PDF copy of the book):

 Click on the book’s PDF link.
 Click on the Save File option instead of Open with options when your browser displays your download options.
 Save it to your desktop and open it.

 To read it on your iPad/IOS device (transfer the file to your iPad):

 Any cloud-based service such as Dropbox (Free!) will accommodate you in terms of easily transferring the files.
 Just drag the file into your Dropbox, let it sync.
 Go to your tablet/iPad and open the file.
 You will then need to “OPEN IN/COPY TO” a PDF reader because Dropbox does not handle PDFs well.
 Examples are Books, PDF Reader, Kindle, Adobe Acrobat Reader, Chunky, etc. "OPEN IN/COPY TO" Books seems to have the best reading experience.
 You can also email the PDF to your Kindle on your iPad (see the steps below).

 On your iPad browser (Safari, IE, Chrome, etc.), click on the PDF link through your email and Open/Save it.
 You can read it right in your browser on your tablet.